Crystal W Design About Crystal Walen

 While I was raising my child, in the last few years, business went on autopilot and became passive.

 In review, I created a thriving pattern design brand, and while I was away, some things changed, warranting updates, including elaborating on my story.
-My vast library of work that spans 10 years has continued to garner interest because of its timelessness.
+My work as an independent designer spans 10 years and continues to garner interest.

-This next chapter is about curation, capitalizing on knowledge and experience, and celebrating my work coming into its most refined era yet.
+This next chapter is about curation, capitalizing on knowledge and experience, and celebrating my works’ most refined era yet.

 Inspirations

 Nature and flowers are a muse and a canvas for mood.
-The words I don’t have become colors and flowers, encompassing a vibe, a look, or a sentiment in design.
+The words I don’t have become colors and flowers, with a vibe, a look, or a sentiment through design.

-Me in my 20s, with my visiting parents in Los Angeles
+Living in Los Angeles in my 20s, visiting with my parents

 Still Reading?